zhengshuai1001/JiKouCompany/README.md

 You can be happy or you can be unhappy.
 It's just according to the way you look at things.

 To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.

+If you spend too much time thinking about a thing, you'll never get it done.